16- Day Pilgrimage: Slovakia, Poland, Czech Republic, Germany, Austria, Hungary

 Overnight: Salzburg, Austria

-Accommodation: Austria Trend Hotel Europa Salzburg (or similar)
+Accommodation: Wyndham Grand Salzburg Conference Center (or similar)

 The drive through the Austrian mountains is not just a transition from one location to another; it’s an opportunity for contemplation.
 The majestic peaks and lush valleys serve as a reminder of God’s grandeur and creativity in nature.